neondatabase/website/content/docs/guides/nestjs.md

 export class AppModule {}
 ```

-4. Define a GET endpoint with data loading from Postgres:
+### 4. Define a Controller Endpoint

+Finally, define a GET endpoint in your AppController to fetch data from Postgres database.
+This endpoint will use the AppService to query the database.

 ```typescript
 import { Controller, Get } from '@nestjs/common';